kkwook/MyProject/README.md

 # 1stPrize
-The results of my efforts for the first prize
+The results of my efforts for get a job